lambsnd/oonagh/02-response-time.md

 > 5. A list of questions and their IDs will pop up; select the question used to collect the username.

-## Set up response time data
+## Set up Response Time Data

+After editting your username question, you are ready to set up data collection directly in your survey question.
+Note that the method described here is only for Matrix Table or Multiple-Choice type of questions.

-Select the survey question for which you want to collect RT data.
-Under the **Edit Question** panel on the left, select under the menu :arrow_down_small: *Question Behavior* the option :radio_button: *Javascript*.
+1. Select the survey question for which you want to collect RT data (click on it).
+2. Under the **_Builder_** menu, scroll down to select *Javascript* under the menu :arrow_down_small: *Question Behavior*.

-Then add the following code for the data variable `responseTimeMeasurement`:
+3. Add the following code for the data variable `responseTimeMeasurement`:

 ```js
 Qualtrics.SurveyEngine.addOnload(function()